Sachinbhute/BusinessSathi/README.md

 ### Prerequisites

 - Python 3.11+
-- OpenAI API key (optional - app works with mock data if not provided)
+- AI API key (optional - supports OpenAI or Google Gemini, app works with mock data if not provided)

 ### Installation